Curries prepared with spinach (saag) come in so many delicious guises. Plump shrimp

 Kosher salt to taste

 Curry: In large pan, cook spinach (with water clinging to leaves), stirring occasionally, 5 minutes, or just until wilted.
 Drain, but do not press to remove more water.
 Let spinach sit in strainer until lukewarm.
 Chop.

 In same pan, heat ghee on medium until shimmery.
 Add onion.
-Sauté 4 minutes, or until golden.
+Cook, stirring often, 4 minutes, or until golden.
 Stir in garlic and ginger.
 Stir in masala 30 seconds.
-Stir in tomatoes.
+Stir in tomatoes and 1 tsp (5 mL) salt.
 Stir in spinach.
 Cook, stirring often and scraping pan, 2 minutes, or until well combined.
 Add cream.
 Reduce heat to low and cover.
 Simmer 5 minutes, or until thickened.
 Add shrimp.
-Simmer, covered, 3 to 5 minutes, just until shrimp is opaque.
+Simmer, covered, 3 to 5 minutes, until shrimp is opaque.
 (Do not overcook.)

 Makes 4 servings.